Maternal and Child Health

 Council hold free drop in maternal and child health sessions for families in Frankston City.
 Come in and receive advice and support on your child’s growth, development and health needs.

-Drop-in sessions are held at two locations in Frankston City:
+Drop-in sessions are held at:

 Frankston North Community Centre